charles-plessy/perlprimer/ReadMe.txt

 * Calculation of possible primer-dimers
 * Retrieval of genomic or cdna sequences from Ensembl (including both sequences automatically for QPCR)
-* Ability to BLAST search primers using the NCBI server
+* Ability to BLAST search primers using either the NCBI server or a local server
 * Results can be saved or optionally exported in a tab-delimited format that is compatible with most spreadsheet applications.
 * ORF and CpG island detection algorithms
 * Ability to add cloning sequences to primers, automatically adjusted to be in-frame